No one wants to overpay their federal taxes. There are 2 types of tax breaks that help determine what you really owe: tax deductions and tax credits.

 If you itemize:

-8. Charitable donation deductions
+10. Charitable donation deductions

 Monetary donations to qualified nonprofit organizations can be tax-deductible, depending on your income.
 The same goes for non-cash gifts.
 So that bag of clothes or purged toys both count.
 Other donations could include home goods, books, old cars, even stocks and bonds, but income limits might differ when you donate assets instead of cash.

-Read the IRS guidelines carefully or consult a tax advisor before deducting donated items.
+Read the IRS guidelines carefully or consult a tax professional before deducting donated items.
 The IRS might think they're worth less than you do.
 Deductible clothes and home goods, for example, must typically be in good used condition or better.
-If any donated item in this category is not in at least good used condition and you’ve deducted more than $500 for it—then you’d need a qualified appraisal and Form 8283.2 Keep records of all donated items and their values.
+If any donated item in this category is not in at least good used condition and you've deducted more than $500 for it—then you’d need a qualified appraisal and Form 8283.1 Keep records of all donated items and their values.

-9. Out-of-pocket medical and dental expense deductions
+11. Uncovered medical and dental expense deductions

 If you have a disability, or your spouse or a dependent does, associated costs, such as accessibility home improvements or dedicated care, could also be deductible.
 For those out of work due to a permanent disability, you may also be eligible for the Credit for the Elderly or the Disabled.

-10. Home, city, and state deductions
+12. Home, city, and state deductions

-11. Gambling-loss deduction
+13. Gambling-loss deduction

 You win some, you lose some, you pay some, you deduct some.
 Yes, you're on the hook for taxes on gambling winnings, but if the slots, cards, or lotteries weren't in your favor at other times, you can deduct losses up to the amount that you won from gambling.
 No wins?
 Unfortunately, you won't be able to deduct your losses, but at least you'll have no extra taxable income.
 You'll just need to be that person in the casino asking for receipts.